famt/cloud_development_ufc/caos/Processing.md

 Create the user interface of the application

-Insert the CAOS library in the folder “libs” of the project (download here)
+Insert the CAOS library in the folder "libs" of the project (download here)

-Insert the command in build.gradle (app): compile files(‘libs/caos_api.jar’)
+Insert the command in build.gradle (app): `compile files('libs/caos_api.jar')`

 Create the interface with offloadble methods.
 Add the annotation to each method that you want and can be offload package com.example.anderson.helloworld;